giulianopz/cv/index.md

 ## Overview

-Backend developer.
-I joined Accenture in 2019, mostly working on projetcs dealing with telecommunications and financials services.
+I'm a backend developer, working in IT consulting since 2019.
+For the past few years, I've been busy with server-side projetcs, distributed systems and cloud development to build telecommunications and financials services, mostly.
 I was a Linguistics graduate (exploring syntax-semantics interface theory) in a previous life.
-I started coding during a brief excursion into academia as research assistant in the NLP group of the CS department of my uni, Sapienza University of Rome.
+I started coding during a brief excursion into academia as research assistant in the NLP group of my uni.

 ### Core Skills